-As mentioned above “Regression is a parametric technique which uses statistical process to draw out the values of predictive variables (Unknown value) with given inputs of independent variables (known value) sets.”
-Making assumptions on same line of thought is easy though it makes it restrictive.
+As mentioned above “Regression is a parametric technique which uses a statistical process to draw out the values of predictive variables (Unknown value) with given inputs of independent variables (known value) sets.”
+Making assumptions on the same line of thought is easy though it makes it restrictive.

 - Multicollinearity – Correlation among independent variables does not exist.

 - Heteroskedasticity – Due to the absence of constant variance this error may arise to possess constant variance.

 - Data linearity –Dependent and independent variables will have linear and additive relationships.

 Improving the accuracy of a Regression Model

 Improving accuracy by tweaking data has very little scope in regression unlike in other machine learning algorithms.
 The scope is very limited.
 Regression assumptions can give a pretty decent or terrible result for similar problems with little change in data.
 What can be done for little improvement, few steps are as below: